|

 being on a board from the beginning.

 Q: How do you actually paint a production or key background.
+PP: Use the comparison between Saturday morning and theatrical.

 Both processes are approximately the same.
 The only difference